-MMP-9 is a regulator of matrix remodeling, expressed in alveolar macrophages, granulocytes and mast cells, which plays an essential role in local proteolysis of the extracellular matrix, leukocyte migration, and tumor cell metastasis by generating angiostatin fragments [24-27].
-E-cadherin, a ligand for integrin alpha-E/beta-7, belongs to the Ca2+ dependent cell adhesion molecule family [28], which is involved in mechanisms regulating the cell-cell adhesions, mobility and proliferation of epithelial cells and has a potent invasive suppressor role to the tumor cells [29-31].
-Our cell line based functional studies showed that the expression of transfected MICA *012:01 was correlated with an up-expression of MMP-9 protein and a down-regulation of E-cadherin protein (Fig. 3e).
-Moreover, in sharp contrast to the common allele MICA *008, the expression of MICA *012:01 allele significantly exacerbated the malignant phenotype of colorectal cancer which carries with KRAS mutation [32-36] (Figure 2-3).
+MMP-9 is a matrix remodeling enzyme expressed in alveolar macrophages, granulocytes and mast cells that plays essential roles in leukocyte migration and tumor cell metastasis among others [24-27].
+In contrast, E-cadherin, which belongs to the Ca2+ dependent cell adhesion molecule family [28], regulates cell-cell adhesions, mobility, and proliferation of epithelial cells and is a potent invasive suppressor for tumor cells [29-31].
+Our cell line based functional studies indicate that overexpression of MICA *012:01 correlated with increased expression of MMP-9 and corresponding down-regulation of E-cadherin (Fig. 3e).
+Moreover, in sharp contrast to the common allele MICA *008, overexpression of MICA *012:01 allele significantly exacerbated the malignant phenotype of KRAS mutated CRC similar to results from other groups [32-36] (Figure 2-3).

-Interestingly, no functional differences including proliferation, invasion and metastasis capability between MSS type CRC cell line, SW480 and MSI type cell lines, DLD1 or HCT116 were found when MICA *012:01 and *008 alleles were overexpressed.
-Although the disease-free survival time of MICA *012:01 with a marginal significance, it should be noted that MICA *012:01 allele maybe was a good prediction parameter for CRC patients carrying KRAS codon 12 mutation if the sample size of MICA *012:01 allele was big enough.
-The polymorohism in MICA *008 and *012:01 allele is at codon 23, 24, 36, 64, 129, 173, 198, 205, 206, 208, 210, 213, 215, 251, and 295 of exon 2-5.
-The sharp difference between these two MICA alleles probably leads to the distinct function in the occurrence and development of colorectal cancer, especially at codon 129 and 295.
+Analysis of DFS in clinical patients with and without MICA *012:01 did not reveal a statistically significant difference in DFS though it should be noted that the sample size was underpowered to detect a significant difference for a low effect allele.
+Future studies will incorporate additional data from more patient samples.

-Taken together, we provided evidences that MICA *012:01, *009:01 or *049, and MICA *A4, are important genetic factors associated with CRC and/or KRAS and MSI mutation subtypes of CRC in Chinese population.
-The expression of MICA *012:01 allele enhanced the malignant phenotype of CRC with KRAS mutation, including proliferation, invasion and metastasis in cultured CRC celline as well as the shorter disease-free survival time of CRC patients, which suggest it may accelerate metastasis of CRC by interaction with its receptor NKG2D to evade immune surveillance.
+Taken together, we provide evidence that MICA *012:01, *009:01 or *049, and MICA *A4 are important genetic factors associated with CRC, CRC with KRAS mutation, and MSI mutation subtypes of CRC in a Chinese population.
+Overexpression of MICA *012:01 allele enhanced the malignant phenotype of CRC with KRAS mutation specifically proliferation, invasion, and metastasis in cultured CRC cell line which may suggest that MICA *012:01 enhances the metastatic potential of CRC by interacting with the NKG2D to evade immune surveillance.

 Materials and Methods

-CRC patients and Controls
+CRC and control samples

-A total of 104 CRC patients were enrolled from the Department of General Surgery in Affiliated Hospital of Nantong University, Jiangsu Province, China.
-The tumors were classified according to TNM (Tumor Node Metastasis)/UICC (Union for International Cancer Control) criteria [37] following histopathological examination.
+A total of 104 patients with CRC were enrolled from the Department of General Surgery at the Affiliated Hospital of Nantong University, Jiangsu Province, China.
+Tumors were classified according to TNM (Tumor Node Metastasis)/UICC (Union for International Cancer Control) criteria [37] following histopathological examination.
 All patients were enrolled under the screening and diagnosis criteria of colorectal cancer [37].
-A total of 536 Controls were obtained from a study project of Chinese population genetics in Fudan University, Shanghai, China [9], and they were enrolled from the clinics and hospitals in southern cities of China.
-Patients and Controls were all from Southern Han Chinese ancestry.
-The average ages of CRC patients and controls were 66 and 46, respectively.
-There were 69% men versus 31% women in patients, and 51% men versus 49% women in controls.
-Postoperative follow-up was performed according to the recommendations of Chinese society of clinical oncology (CSCO).
+A total of 536 control samples (whole blood) were obtained from a study project of Chinese population genetics in Fudan University, Shanghai, China [9], and these patients were enrolled from clinics and hospitals in southern cities of China.
+Samples were collected from individuals of Southern Han Chinese ancestry.
+The average ages of CRC patients and controls were 66 and 46, respectively and gender ratios varied between groups from 69% men and 31% women with CRC, and 51% men versus 49% women for control samples.
+Postoperative follow-up was performed according to recommendations from the Chinese Society of Clinical Oncology (CSCO).

 MICA sequencing and genotyping